opengeolab/geocollectorbot/docs/30_configuration.md

 {
   "type": "postgres",
   "configuration": {
-    "user": "pg user",
-    "password": "pg password",
-    "host": "pg host",
-    "database": "name of the database",
-    "port": 123,
+    "connectionString": "db connection string",
-    "interactionsTable": "name of the table where interactions are saved" }
+    "interactionsTable": "name of the table where interactions are saved", "ssl": false
+  }
 }
 ```